 The boundaries between the Otherworld and our own are said to be slighter on May Eve, and it is then that protection against the fairies is believed to be more crucial than at any other time of the year.
 May Eve is a great night for the fairies, who are believed to shift location, and hold meetings on hilltops that would continue from dusk till dawn.
 As with their celebrations at Hallowe’en and during the Full Moon the activities of the fairies on May Eve encouraged many to remain indoors after dusk, but other precautions needed to be taken to protect the household from the fairies.

 May-flowers, often marigolds or primroses, are strewn across the window-ledges and the threshold of the dwelling, while branches of rowan or willow are placed above the doors of the home, as well as in the byre and around the boundaries of the land to protect the cattle, who are thought to be particularly vulnerable to evil influences during May-time.
-In some households Holy water is used substituted for the flowers and boughs at the boundaries of peoples’ homes.
+In some households Holy water is used in substitution for the flowers and boughs that mark the boundaries of peoples’ homes.
 William Wilde tells us that in the earlier half of the nineteenth century súgans (straw ropes) were sometimes placed around the necks of cattle to protect them against ill luck and the fairies, while for the same purpose hair on the heads of each of the cattle was singed.
 In other cases, a sod of coal was passed around the animal to defend it from mischief.
 While milk was, in some instances, poured on the threshold of the household as an offering to the fairies, although, as with fire, it should be noted that milk should never be given away at May-time, as to do so was believed to be forfeiting the household’s luck for the coming year.
 In some cases protection was extended beyond domestic areas, D.H.
-Moutray Read noted a century ago that in the South of Ireland May boughs were ‘placed not only on houses and sheds, but on the railway engines,’ while in late 1820s Amhlaoimh Ó Súilleabháin, from Callan in County Kilkenny, noted the mail-coach were decorated with May-branches.
+Moutray Read noted a century ago that in the South of Ireland May boughs were ‘placed not only on houses and sheds, but on the railway engines,’ while in late 1820s Amhlaoimh Ó Súilleabháin, from Callan in County Kilkenny, noted the mail-coach was decorated with May-branches during the festival.

-The ominous association between the fairies and May Eve can have a great influence
+The ominous association between the fairies and May Eve can have a great influence on

 Croker, Thomas Crofton Fairy Legends and Traditions of the South of Ireland.
 London 1825-1828.